jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 Ruby, and Python, and a lot of languages are actually very good at concision.

-But the the bigger impact on a program overall is not moving from 42 characters to 20 characters, because only gets you 2x.
+But the bigger impact on a program overall is not moving from 42 characters to 20 characters.
+That only gets you 2x.
 The biggest thing is moving from more specificity, which bloats your program, to more generality, which shrinks it.
 That is the big payoff.
 That is the area where you are going to get a payoff much higher than 2x.